apache/guacamole-manual/src/serial-console-configuration.md

   Enable `flow-control` (`rts-cts` or `xon-xoff`, if the device supports it), or, if flow control isn't available, increase `paste-delay` to pace the paste out over time instead.

+Pasted configuration does nothing, or lines are duplicated or skipped : The device's console is expecting a different line terminator than the one being sent. `line-ending` defaults to `cr`, which suits most network equipment (Cisco, Juniper, and similar), but some devices instead expect `lf` or `crlf`.
+If pasted text has no effect, or every other line seems to vanish or repeat, try a different `line-ending` value.

+Typed characters appear doubled
+: `local-echo` is enabled against a device that already echoes what you type, so each character is shown twice — once by Guacamole, once by the device.
+Disable `local-echo`.
+Conversely, if you are typing "blind", with nothing appearing until you press Enter, the device does *not* echo, and enabling `local-echo` will fix it.

 The console appears completely silent
 : Serial consoles do not announce themselves — unlike SSH or telnet, nothing